 Hollywood’s silent era began to introduce fantastical elements into an already mysterious, captivating medium.
 George Méliès’ famous A Trip to the Moon (1902) is highly influential, along with Fritz Lang’s short Die Nibelungen (1924) series; a predecessor to his seminal sci-fi/fantasy Metropolis (1927).

-The advent of sound and vibrant technicolour brought The Wizard of Oz (1939), with Dorothy’s native Kansas portrayed in black and white before she is whisked to the outrageous and colourful land of Oz.
+The advent of sound and vibrant technicolor brought The Wizard of Oz (1939), with Dorothy’s native Kansas portrayed in black and white before she is whisked to the outrageous and colorful land of Oz.

-Animation had the natural abilities to build incredible, fantastical worlds, with Disney’s Alice in Wonderland (1951), Snow White and the Seven Dwarves (1937) and Peter Pan (1953).
-The Japanese animation from Studio Ghibli continually push the boundaries of fantasy to consistent critical acclaim with Hayao Miyazaki‘s Spirited Away (2001), Howl’s Moving Castle (2004) and My Neighbor Totoro (1988).
+Animation had the natural abilities to build incredible, fantastical worlds, with Disney’s Alice in Wonderland (1951), Snow White and the Seven Dwarves (1937), and Peter Pan (1953).
+The Japanese animation from Studio Ghibli continually pushes the boundaries of fantasy to consistent critical acclaim with Hayao Miyazaki‘s Spirited Away (2001), Howl’s Moving Castle (2004), and My Neighbor Totoro (1988).

 Fairy tales could now be brought to life, and the possibilities were endless for cinema with the rapid development of new technologies, from stop-motion and advanced prosthetics to the digital era and 3D.

-With superheroes hailed as modern day mythology, Marvel has created a rich cinematic universe for their vast array of characters.
-The Harry Potter (2001-2011), Star Wars (1977-present), and Lord of the Rings (2001-2003) universes also continue to grow outside their centralised conflicts into spin-offs or prequels.
-Audiences’ thirst for mythology is continually offered new characters, worlds and timelines.
+With superheroes hailed as modern-day mythology, Marvel has created a rich cinematic universe for its vast array of characters.
+The Harry Potter (2001-2011), Star Wars (1977-present), and Lord of the Rings (2001-2003) universes also continue to grow outside their centralized conflicts into spin-offs or prequels.
+Audiences’ thirst for mythology is continually offered new characters, worlds, and timelines.

 Mystical beings and magic supplement what is naturally classic storytelling with familiar goals and conflicts.
 Gatekeepers and shapeshifting enemies become more literal obstacles, as strange worlds are navigated by new arrivals or those ‘chosen’ to make a difference.
 They are mentored to fight the ultimate evil of the story in order to return to their normality.
 Except nothing will ever be normal again.

-Of course, film by definition is fantasy.
-But it’s when real life’s problems and insecurities are characterised by something, or someone, fantastical that new worlds come alive.
-Fantasy engulfs action, romance, science-fiction, horror and animation, to create normality housed in abnormality.
+Of course, Film by definition is fantasy.
+But it’s when real life’s problems and insecurities are characterized by something, or someone, fantastical that new worlds come alive.
+Fantasy engulfs action, romance, science-fiction, horror, and animation, to create normality housed in abnormality.